taikedz/GoArgs/README.md

-# GoArgs - a better Go Arguments Parser
+# GoArgs - a simple and versatile Go arguments parser

-Go's default `flag` library is rudimentary; GoArgs aims to provide a simple yet more featureful module for parsing arguments.
+Go's default `flag` library feels rudimentary; GoArgs aims to provide a simple yet more featureful module for parsing arguments.
-The usage style matches the standard `flag` library for compatibility, though it is not aiming to be a drop-in replacement.
+The usage style matches the standard `flag` library for limited compatibility.

-The codebase remains small, ensuring it is easy to audit.
+The codebase aims to remain small, ensuring it is easy to audit as an external dependency.
+It is not as fully featured as other implementations out there.
+See [alternatives](#alternatives) for more options.

-Compatibility:
+Note that GoArgs does not intend to be a drop-in replacement for `flags` given its intent to improve on some behaviours.
+Simple usage of `flags` may be able to drop-in `goargs`, but this is not a design goal.

+Compatibility wtih `flag`:

 * Create pointer from argument declaration (`flag.<Type>()` equivalents)
 * Pass pointer into argument delcaration (`flag.<Type>Var()` equivalents)